geoff-project/coi-utils/docs/guide.md

 persists.
 If this is a long time, the host application never regains control and its user has no possibility to interrupt and cancel the operation.

-This is the problem that cooperative cancellation aims to solve.
+This is the problem that cooperative {mod}`~coi:cernml.coi.unstable.cancellation` aims to solve.
 We can request a cancellation token from the host application and use it to check whether the user has cancelled our optimization.
 Parameter streams have full support for cancellation tokens: